alkurowska/BESE394E_course/Project/QC/readme.md

 metadata$replicate <- c(2, 1, 2, 1, 2, 1, 2, 1)
 metadata$ID <- paste0(metadata$strain, "_", metadata$h.p.i, "h_rep", metadata$replicate)

+# List of sampels to analyze
 samples <- rownames(metadata)
 ```

 #### 3. Plot the stats

-## Valid Pairs
+##### Valid Pairs
 Valid Pairs constitue of Normal Reads and Chimeric Reads.
-In a successful HiC experiment we expect to align more than 80% of all reads into valid reads for HiC analysis.
+In a successful Hi-C experiment we expect to align more than 80% of all of the reads into valid reads for Hi-C analysis.
 In Normal Reads, both paired end reads map uniquely to the reference genome.
 In Chimeric Reads, both 5’ ends of a paired end read map to uniquely different locations in the reference genome, but at least one read requires a split in the alignment.
 An indication that the read overlaps the re-ligation junction.
 ```
+# Retrieve the statistics
 stats <- data.frame() #subset relevant statistics
 for(i in 1:length(samples)){
   qc <- read.table(paste0(samples[i],"/qc.txt"), header = F, sep = "\t")